 Those who act by night in the dusty recesses of their minds wake in the day to find that it was vanity: but the actors of the day are dangerous men, for they may act their dreams with open eyes, to make it possible.
 This I did.

 Like Gable as Rhett Butler, O’Toole as the strange, enigmatic Lawrence was a feat of casting that allowed sensibility—as best we can articulate it—to be embodied.
 Tall and stunning, he is clearly an idealization of the short, average-looking Lawrence.
 But he wasn’t actually portraying the man—he was giving life to the deeply lyrical nature of the Lawrence of Seven Pillars.
 And in the tradition of mythic characterization, O’Toole’s extreme beauty served that purpose well.

 Roger Ebert once called O’Toole a strange actor, and he is.
-His elegance, charm, and aristocratic manner have a discomfiting side in a way that Burton, Finch, and Harris did not.
+His elegance, charm, and aristocratic manner have a discomfiting side in a way that Ricard Burton, Peter Finch, and Richard Harris did not.
 Sensualists all, O’Toole exudes a unique combination of generic hedonism and British eccentricity of the intellectual kind.